 The battle with the Arishok is slightly less difficult if you have the (free) Black Emporium DLC, because your faithful mabari can be summoned to keep the Arishok off your back while you scamper off to catch your breath.

-Corypheus of Legacy proves to be much more of an annoyance than either of the others.
+Corypheus of Legacy proves to be much tougher than either of the others.

 The Pride Demon backed up by a Blood Mage and a horde of Shades on the Docks in "The Last Straw."
-Many people find that fight to be the toughest of the whole finale.
+Many people find that fight to be the toughest of the whole finale and cite it as a reason for sparing Anders, since he's the only healer at that point.

 The DA:O rogue was something of a Skill Gate character, but complaints from players who couldn't get the hang of them were numerous enough to remake them into another flavor of fighter.
 It didn't help that the AI didn't provide a good example of how to use them.
 As a YMMV, the changes could be as much an improvement, as the rogue can now be played as another flavor of fighter, and lockpicking/traps cost no additional skill investment.